pipeline-components/flake8/README.md

 ## Usage

-The image is for running flake8, The image is based on python:3.7-alpine3.8
+The image is for running flake8.

 ## Examples